zk2172-columbia/constellation-dataset/README.md

 ## Abstract

-We introduce Constellation, a dataset of 13K images suitable for research on high-altitude object detection of objects in dense urban streetscapes observed from high-elevation cameras, collected for a variety of temporal conditions.
-The dataset addresses the need for curated data to explore problems in small object detection exemplified by the limited pixel footprint of pedestrians observed tens of meters from above.
-It enables the testing of object detection models for variations in lighting, building shadows, weather, and scene dynamics.
-We evaluate contemporary object detection architectures on the dataset, observing that state-of-the-art methods have lower performance in detecting small pedestrians compared to vehicles, corresponding to a 10% difference in average precision (AP).
-Using structurally similar datasets for pretraining the models results in an increase of 1.8% mean AP (mAP).
-We further find that incorporating domain-specific data augmentations helps improve model performance.
-Using pseudo-labeled data, obtained from inference outcomes of the best-performing models, improves the performance of the models.
-Finally, comparing the models trained using the data collected in two different time intervals, we find a performance drift in models due to the changes in intersection conditions over time.
-The best-performing model achieves a pedestrian AP of 92.0% with 11.5 ms inference time on NVIDIA A100 GPUs, and an mAP of 95.4%.
+As smart cities evolve, privacy-preserving edge processing at traffic intersections has become essential for real-time safety applications while reducing data transmission and centralized computation.
+High-altitude cameras with on-device inference provide an optimal solution that respects privacy while delivering low-latency results.
+We introduce Constellation, a dataset of 13K images for research on object detection in dense urban streetscapes from high-elevation cameras across varied temporal conditions.
+The dataset addresses challenges in small object detection, particularly for pedestrians observed from elevated positions with limited pixel footprints.
+Our evaluation of contemporary object detection architectures reveals a 10% lower average precision (AP) for small pedestrians compared to vehicles.
+Pretraining models on structurally similar datasets increases mean AP by 1.8%.
+Domain-specific data augmentations and pseudo-labeled data from top-performing models further enhance performance.
+We evaluate deployment viability on resource-constrained edge devices including Jetson Orin, Raspberry Pi 5, and mobile platforms, demonstrating feasibility of privacy-preserving on-device processing.
+Comparing models trained on data collected across different time intervals reveals performance drift due to changing intersection conditions.
+The best-performing model achieves 92.0% pedestrian AP with 7.08 ms inference time on A100 machines, and 95.4% mAP.
+The best-performing edge model achieves a similar performance, with Jetson Orin Nano achieving 94.5% mAP and 27.5ms inference time using TensorRT.

 ## Updates